-- behaviour of superfluid helium flows in the proximity of boundaries, that is, how does a solid boundary influence the motion of a fluid with an extremely small viscosity? - flow development as a function of flow geometry, for example, how does the shape of an obstacle oscillating in superfluid helium affect the generated flow behaviour? - features of large-scale vortices in superfluid helium flows, that is, what are similarities and differences between macroscopic vortex rings generated in superfluid helium and in viscous fluids?
+- behaviour of superfluid helium flows in the proximity of boundaries, that is, how does a solid boundary influence the motion of a fluid with an extremely small viscosity? - flow development as a function of flow geometry, for example, how does the shape of an object accelerating in superfluid helium affect the generated flow behaviour? - features of large-scale vortices in superfluid helium flows, that is, what are similarities and differences between vortical structures propagating in superfluid helium and in classical viscous fluids?